Crassula Buddha&

 • Key Plant Features

-Introducing the stunning Crassula Buddha's Temple, also known as Crassula pyramidalis Buddha’s Temple, a unique and eye-catching hybrid succulent.
+The stunning Crassula Buddha's Temple, also known as Crassula pyramidalis Buddha’s Temple, is a unique and eye-catching hybrid succulent.
 The name "Buddha's Temple" is inspired by its distinctive shape, which resembles the tiers of a temple or pagoda.
 This succulent is believed to have originated from South Africa, where it thrives in arid and rocky environments.

 The Crassula Buddha's Temple is a hybrid cross between Crassula falcata and Crassula pyramidalis.
 This combination has resulted in a plant with intriguing architectural features.